twitter/communitynotes/content/contributing/examples.md

 Whales are indeed mammals.
 Marine mammals are able to “stay hydrated” because their kidneys have evolved to excrete more salt + reclaim more water than humans and many other mammals can.
 They also obtain water from their food.
 This is widely documented, for example in http://reputable…

-- Is concise
+- Easy to understand
-- Uses easy to understand and simple language
+- Directly addresses all of the Tweet’s claims
-- Cites source from reputable publication, which has robust information on the topic
+- Cites high-quality source, which has robust information on the topic

 </div>